Telemedicine

 How does MSF deliver it?

-• A global network of experts
+• A global network MSF regional implementors and specialists

 • Through smartphone(s) and portable devices